-The big news: Incendiary slogan raised at Amit Shah’s rally in Kolkata, and nine other top stories
+The big news: Delhi violence toll now 45 as more bodies found in drains, and nine other top stories

-Other headlines: The toll in Delhi’s violence rose to 45 as police recovered three more bodies, and Nitish Kumar asserted that the NDA was united in Bihar.
+Other headlines: At a rally in Kolkata, Amit Shah accused Mamata Banerjee of triggering riots, and Nitish Kumar asserted that the NDA was united in Bihar.

 A look at the headlines right now: